 758 | portrait

-764 | portrait-primary
+764 | portrait-primary or

-767 | portrait-secondary
+767 | portrait-secondary.

 768 | landscape

-771 | landscape-primary
+771 | landscape-primary or

-774 | landscape-secondary
+774 | landscape-secondary.

 775 | 785 | To lock the orientation means forcing the rendering of the 786 | current browsing context to behave as if the screen was 787 | naturally orientated in a given orientation and will only change 788 | orientation to a given set of allowed orientations, regardless 789 | of the actual screen orientation relative to the user or the previous 790 | locks.
 791 |